ortiztud/premup/README.md

-# Not what U expect: Effects of Prediction Errors on Episodic Memory
+# Not what U expect: Effects of Prediction Errors on Item Memory

 Code and materials for the manuscript.

-Raw data will be released upon publication under: https://osf.io/zawur/
+To keep this repository light, task data to reproduce the reported analysis is available at: https://osf.io/zawur/.

 For further requests, contact Javier Ortiz-Tudela (ortiztudela@psych.uni-frankfurt.de) or [@ortiztud](https://github.com/ortiztud/)